ginzburg-dev/ginzburg-dev/README.md

 - In my earlier career, I gained experience in writing a 3D game engine.
 This project honed my skills in software architecture, real-time graphics rendering, and deepened my understanding of game development processes.

 ### 🏆 Achievements
-- Developed and implemented CGI noise reduction technology - software that saved details in rendering, slashing rendering costs by up to 30%.
+- Developed and implemented CGI noise reduction technology - software that removed monte-carlo noise and saved details in rendering, slashing rendering costs by up to 30%.
 - Set up lighting for over 10,000 shots, improving visual storytelling across multiple projects.
 - Created tools and scripts to optimize production pipelines, increasing efficiency and enhancing output quality.